Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day3.c)

 ---
-***Day 4*** :Given a positive integer, output its complement number.
+***Day 4(Number Complement)*** :Given a positive integer, output its complement number.
 The complement strategy is to flip the bits of its binary representation.

 Input : 5
 Output : 2